URGENT: Help Stop HR 2289, Cell Tower Antennas Everywhere

 HR 2289 will allow industry to place antennas and cell towers virtually anywhere in America - including in your neighbor’s front yard or on their roof, on your apartment window, and in front of your children’s classrooms.
 All with no informed consent, no safety oversight, and an industry shielded from liability.
 The bill even says state and federal courts will have to bend the knee and be bound by FCC rules, flying in the face of the 2024 Loper Bright decision that overturned courts’ deference to the FCC.

-1. Call your member of Congress (call the Capitol switchboard (202) 224‑3121 and ask for your representative, or click to look up who your representative is and get their direct phone number) and tell them the following:
+Click START WRITING to use our 1-minute tool to tell your member of Congress to stop this legislation.1.
+Call your member of Congress (call the Capitol switchboard (202) 224‑3121 and ask for your representative, or click to look up who your representative is and get their direct phone number) and tell them the following:

 I am your constituent and support the National Call for Safe Technology.
 I am calling to urge you to oppose HR 2289.

 Please contact the Speaker of the House and the Rules Committee and ask them to ensure HR 2289 does not come to the floor for a vote, and that no part of this bill is inserted into other bills.
+If it does go to the floor, ensure that there is a roll call vote.

 [Describe how you’ve been adversely impacted by the irresponsible placement of antennas everywhere]